 Jean Shinoda Bolen, MD

-Jean Shinoda Bolen, MD, is a psychiatrist, Jungian analyst and an internationally known author and speaker.
-She is a Distinguished Life Fellow of the American Psychiatric Association, a former clinical professor of psychiatry at the University of California at San Francisco, and a past board member of the Ms. Foundation for Women and the International Transpersonal Association.
+Jean Shinoda Bolen is a psychiatrist, Jungian analyst, and an internationally known author, workshop leader, and speaker.
+She is a Distinguished Life Fellow of the American Psychiatric Association, was clinical professor of psychiatry at the University of California at San Francisco, and a past board member of the Ms. Foundation for Women and the International Transpersonal Association.
+She has a private practice in Mill Valley, California.
+Her website is www.jeanshinodabolen.com.

-She was a recipient of the Institute for Health and Healing’s “Pioneers in Art, Science, and the Soul of Healing Award” and is a Diplomate of the American Board of Psychiatry and Neurology.
-Dr. Bolen was in three acclaimed documentaries, the Academy-Award winning anti-nuclear proliferation film Women – For America, For the World, the Canadian Film Board’s Goddess Remembered, and Femme: Women Healing the World.
+Dr. Bolen was a recipient of the Institute for Health and Healing’s “Pioneers in Art, Science, and the Soul of Healing Award” and a Diplomate of the American Board of Psychiatry and Neurology.
+She was in three acclaimed documentaries: the Academy-Award winning antinuclear proliferation film Women—for America, for the World, the Canadian Film Board’s Goddess Remembered, and Femme: Women Healing the World.

 Your One Wild and Precious Life